sharpcoding/key-value-state-container/README.md

 #### Low-level response

-In mid 2017 I've been using `redux` and `react-redux` and I enjoyed it a lot, however, there was too much boilerplate code to write.
-This boilerplate was eliminated by `redux-toolkit`, but some limiting factors of the architecture remained, e.g synchronous reducers, middleware, how to send an action from reducer etc. I needed something simpler, that follows the pattern, but is ready for extensions at the same time.
+In mid 2017 I've been using `redux` and `react-redux` enjoying it a lot, however, there was too much boilerplate code to write.
+This boilerplate problem was eliminated by `redux-toolkit`, but some limiting factors of the architecture remained e.g synchronous reducers, middleware, "how to send an action from reducer" problem etc. I needed something simpler, that follows the pattern, but is ready for extensions at the same time.

-Thus having said, state containers are relatively small and easy to write (certainly much easier than writing a 2D/3D game engine).
+Luckily, state containers are relatively small and easy to write (certainly much easier than writing a 2D/3D game engine).

-Learning and fun factors were also important motivation to "brewing own".
+Thus having said, learning and fun factors were also important motivation to "brewing own".

 ### It the state-container a `redux` replacement?